Shia Islam in the Indian subcontinent: Abdullah Shah Ghazi

-The first major Shi'ite missionary wave that touched the shores of Sindh was the movement lead by Muhammad al-Nafs al-Zakiyah ibn Abdullah ibn Hasan ibn Hasan ibn Ali, his son Abdullah al-Ashtar and his brother Ibrahim.
+The first major Shi'ite missionary wave that touched the shores of Sindh was the movement led by Muhammad al-Nafs al-Zakiyah ibn Abdullah ibn Hasan ibn Hasan ibn Ali, his son Abdullah al-Ashtar and his brother Ibrahim.
 Around the year 761, they came by sea from Aden to Sind to visit a partisan, Umar ibn Hafs Hazarmard.
 The next year, Ibrahim went to Kufah and Nafs al-Zakiyah to Medina and started planning the revolt.
 Abdullah al-Ashtar, also known as Abdullah Shah Ghazi, stayed in Sindh, married a local Muslim woman and had children by her.
 Ibn Khaldun and Ibn al-Athir say that the governor had Shi'ite inclinations.
 Abdullah al-Ashtar had around 400 troops of the Shi'ite Zaydiyah branch, who at the time were active supporters of Ahlulbayt, ready for armed struggle.
 However, the governor received word from his wife in Basrah that Nafs Al-Zakiyah had been killed in Medina (14 Ramadan 145/6 December 762).
 Confused and undecided, he told Abdullah Ashtar that: